eborden/JS-Pattern-Matching/README.md

 [a, ...] ?= [1];// false
 ```

-With this pattern matching (and tail call optimization) we could implement elegant recursive functions.
+With destructured pattern matching (and tail call optimization) we could implement elegant recursive functions.

 ```
 function reverse (a) {